aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

     scp aiidatutorial:<path_with_the_graph_pdf> <local_folder>

 and then open the file.
-Alternatively, you can use graphical software to achieve the same, for instance: WinSCP on Windows, Cyberduck on the Mac, or the 'Connect to server' option in the main menu after clicking on the desktop for Ubuntu.
+Alternatively, you can use graphical software to achieve the same, for instance: on Windows: WinSCP; on a Mac: Cyberduck; on Linux Ubuntu: using the 'Connect to server' option in the main menu after clicking on the desktop.

 The provenance browser
 ----------------------

-While the ``verdi`` CLI provides full access to the data underlying the provenance graph (and we will return to it in :numref:`2020_virtual_inspecting_nodes`), a more intuitive tool for browsing AiiDA graphs is the interactive provenance browser available on `Materials
+While the ``verdi`` CLI provides full access to the data underlying the provenance graph, a more intuitive tool for browsing AiiDA graphs is the interactive provenance browser available on `Materials
 Cloud <https://www.materialscloud.org>`__.